-Among all the mirabilia that the Vatican Museums have to offer, the Vatican Gallery of Tapestries is surely one of the most astonishing.
-Located in the very heart of the Vatican, this gallery displays an enormous amount of tapestries, produced by the brilliant artist, Raffaello Sanzio, and realized by Belgian tapestry makers.
-Let’s take a closer look at the Vatican Museum tapestries and discover some more Roman history.
+Among all the amazing art that the Vatican Museums have to offer, the Vatican Gallery of Tapestries is surely one of the most astonishing.
+Located in the very heart of the Vatican Museums, this gallery displays an enormous amount of tapestries, produced by the brilliant artist, Raffaello Sanzio, and realized by Belgian tapestry makers.

 The History of the Gallery of Tapestries